DriftCascade/DriftCascade-Site/site/content/blog/optimizing-fovmapping-with-raycastcommand.md

 > “Parallel-for jobs allow you to perform the same independent operation for each element of a native container or for a fixed number of iterations.”

 The complicated part about Jobs is you have very strict requirements on communication between the main thread and the worker threads.
-Within `IJobParallellFor`, the primary method is to define a number `NativeArray` objects that will only ever be accessed at the index provided in the `execute(int i)` callback.
+Within `IJobParallelFor`, the primary method is to define a number of `NativeArray` objects that will only ever be accessed at the index provided in the `execute(int i)` callback.
 This can be used to both read and write single elements of data.
 You can have many different `NativeArray`s, as long as their indices are all aligned.
-Furthermore tagging the `NativeArray`s as `[ReadOnly]` helps with both speed and correctness.
+Furthermore, tagging the `NativeArray`s as `[ReadOnly]` helps with both speed and correctness.

 There's also a feature called a `ParallelWriter`, which allows threads to append to a list or Queue in a thread-safe way.
 The underlying collection can’t be resized, and the write order is indeterministic, but multiple worker threads can all push to the same queue.